 Focused Buyers and Resilient Demand

-Buyers who are actively looking for a bungalow tend to be very focused on that choice and are often reluctant to consider alternatives.
-In many cases, they’ll only compromise if pricing pushes bungalows out of reach altogether.
+Buyers actively searching for a bungalow tend to be highly committed to that property type and are often unwilling to consider alternatives.
+In most cases, they only begin to compromise if rising prices place bungalows completely beyond their reach.

-We regularly see purchasers prepared to be flexible on location to secure the right bungalow, rather than switching to a two storey home.
-This willingness to compromise elsewhere, but not on property type, really highlights how resilient bungalow demand is.
+We frequently see purchasers prepared to be flexible on location in order to secure the right bungalow, rather than opting for a two-storey home.
+This readiness to adjust other criteria, while remaining firm on property type, clearly underlines the strength and resilience of demand for bungalows.

 What Happens When a Bungalow Comes to Market